 Real estate is a stable asset with intrinsic value; assets with inherent value have demand fixed to a fundamental human need.
 Real estate has intrinsic value because people will always need land, which is finite in supply.
 Even if real estate values fall in the short term, they eventually appreciate because there will always be less land for our ever-growing population.
 Appreciation means

-Appreciation indicates greater value for existing real estate, which is why the wealthy spend their money on real estate.
-You, too, have the ability to do so.
+Appreciation indicates more excellent value for existing real estate, which is why the wealthy spend their money on real estate.
+You, too, can do so.

 How does an ordinary person – without access to billions of dollars – build a portfolio of real estate investments to sustain them in retirement and give their heirs a good life?
 Investing in real estate creates wealth via an easily accessible strategy called BRRRR.
 What is BRRRR?
 Find the answers in the steps explained below.